andriangajigan/TetV_RNA/README.md

 # TetV RNA

 This serves as a repository of codes to analyze Tetraselmis sp - TetV1 metatranscriptome.
-As well as codes for generating the figures.

 **VIRUS ANALYSIS**